bluebird75/luaunit/doc/index.rst

 .. function:: prettystr( value )

-    Converts the value to a nicely formatted string, whatever the type of the value.
+    Converts *value* to a nicely formatted string, whatever the type of the value.
     It supports in particular tables, nested table and even recursive tables.

+    You can use it in your code to replace calls to *tostring()* .

 **Example of prettystr()**